 If you strip away all the other motivations/reasons why we do what we do, at the heart of it all is that we want to be happy.
-Not a momentary dirty high type of happiness, but a continuous state of being anxiety-free, depression-free, and just feeling like… whoosh—that continuous, easy state of contentment where life is just good.
+Not a momentary dirty high type of happiness, but a continuous state of being anxiety-free, depression-free, and just feeling like… whoosh.
+We all want that continuous, easy state of contentment where life is just good.

 But when nothing makes you happy, your experience of life might be negative-thought loops that seem uncontrollable.
 Maybe you can’t stop thinking of what others think of you.
 Or you feel like your mind is a living hell—a grey fuzz and mental fog that just won’t clear.
 Maybe even reading this feature is difficult because your mind is too exhausted to concentrate for long periods.

-The mistake many of us make is thinking that attaining the state of happiness is something that’s out there.
+The mistake many of us make is thinking that attaining the state of happiness is something that’s out there, something we need to find.
+That’s not true at all.
 [Read: How to feel happy: 13 proven strategies for instant happiness]

 It’s harder to just let go of the urge to focus on the feelings of self-pity.
 I know I spent years thinking about how bad I felt, which got me nowhere.